GUIDE 2026

 Conclusion

-Documentation with high usability will improve the customer experience, which will contribute to the success of your products, and consequently your business.
+Highly usable documentation will improve the customer experience, contributing to the success of your products and your business.
 Usability testing documentation helps you ascertain how well your document works for the customers who use it.

-Documentation usability testing gives you authentic feedback: instead of assuming or having to guess, you will learn about what works and what does not.
-Based on the results of documentation usability testing, your documentation team can make objective decisions about what to keep and what to modify.
+Documentation usability testing gives you authentic feedback: instead of assuming or guessing, you will learn what works and what does not.
+Based on documentation usability testing results, your documentation team can make objective decisions about what to keep and what to modify.

 FAQs